African-American art

 Narrative artists like Jacob Lawrence use history painting to tell a story in images, as his own Migration Series shows.
 The 60-panel epic depicts the relocation of a million African Americans to the industrialized North after World War II.
 As in the cases of Kehinde Wiley and Amy Sherald, history painting can also involve portraiture; in this instance, the official portraits of Barack and Michelle Obama, respectively.

 Artists like Horace Pippen and Romare Bearden chose more ordinary subject matter, relying on contemporary life to inspire uncontroversial imagery.
 The influential Henry Tanner did, too, in paintings like The Banjo Lesson and the Thankful Poor although those paintings — like many of his landscapes and Biblical scenes — often seem illuminated from within.
 The first African-American to enroll in the prestigious Pennsylvania Academy of the Fine Arts in 1880, Tanner studied with Realist painter Thomas Eakens.
 He went on to become the first African-American artist to earn international acclaim.
 He was elected to the National Academy of Design in 1910 and designated an honorary chevalier of the Order of the Legion of Honor in 1923.

-African-American art is influenced by traditional African culture and Western culture that was forced upon black slaves.
+Design can be used as a way to "facilitate cultural communication."
+The United States' complex history with slavery and its aftermath informs how many Black Americans choose to incorporate parts of Black culture into art and design.
+This is because many parts of Black American culture have been shaped by Western interactions with Africa, which has impacted the lived experiences of Black Americans for generations.
+This impact has been seen through the creation of art, as many art pieces like woodwork, pottery, and furniture have been used as a symbol of freedom for Black Americans during times of struggle for emancipation.

+African-American art is influenced by traditional African culture and Western culture that was forced upon Black slaves.
+There can be tensions between these African and Western identities for African Americans, especially when African Americans let their heritage inform their design decisions.
+This is because there is also a complex relationship between the artwork Black designers create and the current Eurocentric standards that still exist within America's art and design fields.
+Historical assimilation impacts the creative process of including Black culture within design pieces.
+Sometimes, Black designers change their work to align with these Eurocentric standards to gain more recognition.